BorelEnzo/BorelEnzo.github.io/CTFs/securinets_18/ducky/index.md

 ### [~$ cd ..](../)

-We are given a [strange file](unkown.bin), not recognized by the `strings` command.
+We are given a [strange file](unkown.bin), not recognized by the `file` command.
 The title of the challenge was quite helpful, and I guessed that it was probably about Rubber Ducky.
 I then uploaded the file on https://ducktoolkit.com/decoder, and downloaded the [answer](duck_text.txt):

 > ```